 But Hezekiah made alliances with both.
 Then he pulled off a masterpiece of engineering to assure the city’s water supply under siege conditions.

 Hezekiah was a genuinely pious man of God.
 And just one in a succession of kings who got off to a great start and ended his reign badly.
 Securing the water supply was Hezekiah’s idea, not God’s.
-God intended with water supply to be the weak link in Jerusalem’s defense.
-He wanted the city to rely on him in faith.
+God may have intended for the water supply to be the weak link in Jerusalem’s defense.
+He certainly wanted the city to rely on him in faith.